 Dural became the first Tiger to go over 100 receiving yards in his first career start since Dwayne Bowe hauled in five catches for 103 yards and one touchdown in his first start against Oregon State on Sept.
 4, 2004.

 He is the first LSU receiver to record at least three 100-yard receiving games in the first four games of a season since Michael Clayton in 2003.

-His 494 receiving yards were the most through the first four games of a season by any player in LSU history.
+His 534 receiving yards are the fourth-most through the first five games of a season by any player in LSU history.

-Here is a list of the LSU players with the most receiving yards through the first four games of a season in school history:
+Here is a list of the LSU players with the most receiving yards through the first five games of a season in school history:

-Malachi Dupre Became First LSU True Freshman Receiver to Go Over 100 Yards in SEC Opener Since 1999
+Malachi Dupre Became First LSU True Freshman Receiver to Earn 120 Rec.
+Yards and 2 TDs in a Game

 Malachi Dupre and Travin Dural also became the ninth duo in LSU history to finish with 100-plus receiving yards in the same game when Dural had 124 yards and Dupre had 120 versus Mississippi State.
 It was only the 13th time in LSU annals that two receivers each hauled in 100 receiving yards in the same game.

 Two 100-Yard LSU Receivers in the Same Game (13)